bobeobibo/Phages_16.09.16/README.md

+Inputs:

+-viruses from all.IGC.pep.fa.blast.out.tab.filtered
+-AR-genes from all.rgi.out.tsv.txt and pogs.txt
+-MetaHIT paired reads

 STEP 1.
-Mapping MetaHIT reads to IGC database mapping MetaHIT reads to IGC database
+Mapping MetaHIT reads to IGC database mapping MetaHIT reads to IGC database  :
-`qsub bowtie_map.sh` x00 #x00 means file with reads filenames
+`qsub bowtie_map.sh x00` #x00 means file with reads filenames

 STEP 2.
 Choosing "viral" and "non-viral" reads, checking if some of them were pairs, which possibly means transduction event detecting which of the mapped reads are "viral" and which are not.
 We use filtered table of Chris's 10.08 blast hits